SUSE/suse-kabi-tools/README.md

 suse-kabi-tools is a set of Application Binary Interface (ABI) tools for the Linux kernel.

-The project currently contains the following tools:
+The project contains the following utilities:

-* ksymtypes &ndash; a tool to work with symtypes files which are produced by [genksyms][genksyms] during the Linux kernel build.
-It allows to consolidate multiple symtypes files into a single file and to compare symtypes data.
-For details, see the manual pages [ksymtypes(1)][ksymtypes_1] and [ksymtypes(5)][ksymtypes_5].
+* ksymtypes &ndash; a tool to work with symtypes files, which are produced by [genksyms][genksyms] during the Linux kernel build.
+It allows you to consolidate multiple symtypes files into a single file and to compare symtypes data.
-* suse-kabi &ndash; a wrapper used by RPM when building SUSE kernels
+* ksymvers &ndash; a tool to work with symvers files, which are produced by [modpost][modpost] during the Linux kernel build.
+It allows you to compare symvers data, taking into account specific severity rules.

+Manual pages: [ksymtypes(1)][ksymtypes_1], [ksymvers(1)][ksymvers_1],
+[suse-kabi-tools(5)][suse_kabi_tools_5].

 ## Installation